Live Migration Testing

 Using virtbench CLI

-# Migrate 10 VMs one by one from worker-1 to worker-2
+# Migrate existing VMs one by one

 virtbench migration \